We Look Wow

 Q: Can I use this tool on my personal computer?

-A: Yes, it is safe to use this tool on your personal computer.
+A: Yes, using this tool on your personal computer is safe.
 You should note that the device may take time to complete threat analysis.
 It might require additional time to run to analyze your systems thoroughly.

 Q: Is it possible to upload pictures?

-A: Yes, you can upload images as examples in your threat model.
+A: You can upload images as examples in your threat model.
 However, please note that the photos will be displayed in a small thumbnail format on the right side of the screen.

 Q: I have an Exchange Server.
 Can I use this tool to scan the email servers?